Grand Champion ham fetches $1M at Kentucky State Fair's annual auction

-LOUISVILLE, Ky (WDRB) -- Central Bank placed the winning bid for the grand champion ham at the 56th Annual Kentucky Country Ham Breakfast and Auction at the state fair: $1 million.
+LOUISVILLE, Ky (WDRB) -- Central Bank placed the winning bid for the grand champion ham at the 56th Annual Kentucky Country Ham Breakfast and Auction Thursday morning at the state fair: $1 million.

 Central Bank wins the ham again!!
 A whopping $1 million!!! @WDRBNews pic.twitter.com/mzh8EWLJwx— Lexie Ratterman (@LRatterman_WDRB) August 22, 2019